DataDog/serverless-plugin-datadog/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue)](https://github.com/DataDog/serverless-plugin-datadog/blob/master/LICENSE)

 Datadog recommends the Serverless Framework Plugin for developers using the Serverless Framework to deploy their serverless applications.
-The plugin automatically configures ingestion of metrics, traces, and logs from your serverless applications by:
+The plugin automatically enables instrumentation for your Python and Node.js applications to collect metrics, traces, and logs by:

-- Installing and configuring the Datadog Lambda library for your Python and Node.js Lambda functions.
+- Installing the Datadog Lambda library to your Lambda functions as a Lambda layer.
-- Enabling the collection of enhanced Lambda metrics and custom metrics from your Lambda functions.
-- Managing subscriptions from the Datadog Forwarder to your Lambda function log groups.
+- Installing the Datadog Lambda Extension to your Lambda functions as a Lambda layer (`addExtension`) or subscribing the Datadog Forwarder to your Lambda functions' log groups (`forwarderArn`).
+- Making the required configuration changes, such as adding environment variables, to your Lambda functions.

 ## Getting started

 To quickly get started, follow the installation instructions for [Python][1] or [Node.js][2], and view your function's enhanced metrics, traces, and logs in Datadog.
 These instructions will get you a basic working setup.

+## Upgrade

+Each version of the plugin is published with a [specific set of versions of the Datadog Lambda layers](`/src/layers.json`).
+To pick up new features and bug fixes provided by the latest versions of Datadog Lambda layers, upgrade the serverless framework plugin.
+Test the new version before applying it on your production applications.

 ## More configuration options